-- Step 2: File away the topcoat, nail enamel or any color to avoid getting a multitude everywhere your hands.
+- Step 2: File away the topcoat, nail enamel, or any color to avoid getting a multitude everywhere on your hands.

 - Step 3: Apply petrolatum on the skin surrounding the cuticles (this is a protective barrier).
 Next—similar to removing gel nail polish—soak cotton pillows in acetone and arrange them on your nails.

 - Step 4: Tear pieces of aluminum foil and wrap them around the tips of your fingers, keeping the cotton pads in situ.

 - Step 5: Let it sit for 25 to half-hour.
 (You wanted to catch abreast of Will & Grace anyway.)

 - Step 6: Pull the aluminum foil gently and therefore the acrylic nail should come off with it.
 If you are feeling resistance, keep it wrapped for an additional five to seven minutes.